 - Use an immersion blender or ladle into a stand blender and blend until chunky smooth.

-- Cool to room temperature, then chill thoroughly for up to 1 week.
+- Cool to room temperature, then chill thoroughly for 8 hours or overnight before using.

 - May be stored chilled in an airtight container for up to week.